 Pension Age claimants

-If you have reached the qualifying age for State Pension Credit we can backdate your benefit automatically to a maximum of three months from the date of your claim.
-You do not need to show good cause but you may have to provide proof of your income for the period of backdating.
+If you have reached the qualifying age for State Pension Credit we can backdate your Housing Benefit and/or your Council Tax Reduction automatically to a maximum of three months from the date of your claim.
+You do not need to show good cause but you will have to provide proof of your income and personal circumstances for the period of backdating.

 What to do